stephabauva/tweets_sentiment_analysis/README.md

 This repository provides the necessary files to run an Flask application allowing the user to enter a tweet and classify it.

-0 - hate speech
+0 - hate speech \n
-1 - offensive  language
+1 - offensive  language \n
 2 - neither

 **Step 01: clone this repository on your machine**